-• define and interpret musical terms and symbols and apply to performance.

-- develop an awareness of correlation among musical genres as they relate to the overall performance. - identify basic key signatures, chords, and tonality. - compare and contrast different musical styles. - critically evaluate through self-assessment, question and answer, listening and recording. - demonstrate growth and accuracy though one-on-one unit assessment with teacher.
+- define and interpret musical terms and symbols and apply them to performance. - have awareness of correlation among musical genres as they relate to the overall performance. - identify basic key signatures, chords, and tonality. - compare and contrast different musical styles. - critically evaluate through self-assessment, question and answer, and listening and recording. - demonstrate growth and accuracy though one-on-one unit assessment with teacher.